IronBranded/Microsoft-Defensive-Cloud-Atlas/README.md

 # Microsoft Defensive Cloud Atlas — v1.0

+###
-**An interactive reference for Azure & Microsoft 365 log sources, license requirements, retention periods, and role-based access.
-This was built to understand data sources, detection and response capabilities per licences**
+An interactive reference for Azure & Microsoft 365 log sources, license requirements, retention periods, and role-based access.
+This was built to understand and visualize the different data sources, detection and response capabilities for aspiring security learners.
+####
 ---

 ## What is this for?